 “I can’t believe it took us so long to get out here,” I replied.
 As we hiked back down, we took great comfort in knowing that this outdoor adventure destination was in our city’s backyard.
 Work seemed to evaporate with a weekend well spent in the springtime sun.

 As with so many of our trips, we came back with a long list of things we’d like to do in future trips.
 The 3 Dune Challenge looked like excellent trail running with panoramic views; excellent for spring 5K race training.
 A few local mountain bikers had also recommended Bluhm County Park and Coffee Creek Watershed Preserve for more single-track riding.
-We could also take on more of a cross-country style ride on the Calumet Bike Trail, which rides straight through the Indiana Dunes National Lakeshore.
+We could also take on more of a cross-country style ride on the Calumet Bike Trail, which rides straight through the Indiana Dunes National Park.
 Whatever our plans, I’m sure it won’t be more than another weekend before we return.

 Plan your next outdoor adventure in Indiana Dunes!